Julien00859/siotls/docs/source/index.rst

 siotls embraces the `Sans‑IO`_ movement, pioneered by Cory Benfield and the `Hyper`_ team.
-This approach focuses on creating network protocol implementations in Python that are independent of direct I/O operations.
+This approach focuses on creating network protocol implementations that are independent of network communications.
 While the Hyper team tackled HTTP, siotls brings this philosophy to TLS.

 siotls operates solely on bytes, leaving all socket operations to the user.
-By controlling the flow of bytes to and from siotls, the users retain the freedom to choose the socket library that best fits their needs, without being tied to a specific I/O model.
+By controlling the flow of bytes to and from siotls, the users retain the freedom to choose the socket library that best fits their needs.

 In this documentation
 ---------------------